MEADOW SWEET GROVE

 Plastic Tubs

 Yogurt, margarine, sour cream, cream cheese, and those funky plastic take-away/delivery containers - anything that is packaged in an opaque plastic tub can be re-used.
-Use them to freeze meal left-overs, extra tomato sauce and chicken broth.
-Keep them handy to send guests home with left-overs, children to school with cut veggies, cookies and cupcakes for school parties and numerous other non-food uses like: crayons, craft supplies, pet food - just don't get the two mixed up!
+Use them to freeze left-overs, extra tomato sauce and chicken broth.
+Keep them handy to send guests home with left-overs, children to school with cut veggies, cookies and cupcakes for school parties and for numerous other non-food uses like: crayons, craft/painting supplies, pet food - just don't get the two mixed up!

 Bread Bags & Cereal Boxes